pip-services/pip-services-docs/content/en/node/messaging/queues/messaging_capabilities.md

 > canDeadLetter(): boolean

-- **Returns** boolean true if queue is able to send messages to dead letter queue.
+- **returns**: boolean - true if queue is able to send messages to dead letter queue.

 #### canMessageCount